JorgeGarciaAH/Hippocampus-HDMEA-CSDA/README.md

 ![CentersOfMassTrajectories](https://github.com/LBitn/Hippocampus-HDMEA-CSDA/blob/main/CentersOfMassTrajectories.gif)

-- This methodology provides a means to define the center of mass of sinks and sources over time with high spatiotemporal resolution in brain slices, which can help infer transsmision information.
+- This methodology provides a means to define the center of mass of sinks and sources over time with high spatiotemporal resolution in brain slices, which can help infer transmission information.
 Using CSD analysis, a disjoint component analysis allows for the dissection of restricted synaptic activation, which is obscured by high-voltage electrographic elements.
 Additionally, subthreshold activity, not overtly detected in voltage recordings, can be better defined and quantitatively traced.

 ---